gtyrkicksin216/js-sandbox/README.md

 ## Running your project

-When you are ready to run you project (all commands are run from the root folder):
+When you are ready to run you project you have a couple of options:

+1. For Vanilla & jQuery portion, you can either run with the commands below, or you can simply open the index.html file for the portion you are working on in your browser.

+-OR-

+2. Run command to start a live server on port 8080, and will compile any SCSS changes that you may make (if you don't like my cotton candy theme :disappointed:)
     - For jQuery - `npm run dev:jquery`
     - For VanillaJS = `npm run dev:vanilla`
     - For Typescript = `npm run dev:typescript`

 The work for these sections should be completed in their corresponding index.[js|ts] file.